 Python Script

-In 2025, the ability to automate interactions with the web is no longer a niche skill—it's a superpower.
-From quality assurance engineers building robust end-to-end testing pipelines to data scientists scraping information, browser automation is the engine behind the modern digital workforce.
-This guide provides the most popular and powerful script for this task: a Python script using Selenium to automate website login and data extraction.
+The ability to automate interactions with the web is a superpower.
+From QA engineers building robust end-to-end testing pipelines to data scientists scraping information, browser automation is the engine behind the modern digital workforce.
+This guide provides the most popular script for this task: a Python script using Selenium to automate website login and data extraction.

 We'll walk through a complete, real-world example that you can run on your own machine.
 This is your definitive starting point for mastering web automation.